 Once you leave Bermuda and enter a jurisdiction with community transmission of COVID-19, you are at risk of being exposed.
-The pre-departure test needs to be taken in the place with community transmission or the overseas jurisdiction.
+The pre-arrival test needs to be taken in the place with community transmission or the overseas jurisdiction.

-- Should I travel if I test positive with COVID-19?
-No, you must not travel if you test positive for COVID-19 whether a resident or visitor.
-The risk you will place the passengers and staff in the airport, on the plane and upon arrival is too high.
-We ask that you wait to visit or return to Bermuda until you receive two negative COVID-19 PCR tests that are 72 hours apart.
+No, you should not travel if you test positive for COVID-19.
+The risk you will place on the passengers and staff and upon arrival is too high.
+We recommend that you do not schedule travel until you receive two negative COVID-19 PCR tests that are 72 hours apart.

-- At what age is a visitor required to take a test?
-Children 10 years and older must be tested.
-For children ages 10 to 17, a saliva test is permitted.
-Children 9-years-old and younger are exempt.
+Children 2 years and older must be tested.
+For children ages 2 to 17, an oral pharyngeal is permitted.

 Testing Upon Arrival

 If not, how much will Bermuda Government charge each traveller (resident and visitor) per test?
-The Travel Authorisation fee of $75 includes all COVID-19 tests required within a 14 day period.
-A traveller (visitor or resident) coming to Bermuda will be required to be tested when they arrive, on day four (4), day eight (8) and day 14 of their stay.
+The Travel Authorisation fee is $75 for all travellers.
+These fees cover all COVID-19 administration fees required to test travellers within a 14 day period.
+An immunised traveller (visitor or resident) coming to Bermuda will be required to be tested when they arrive and on day four (4) of their stay.
 The number of tests required depends on the length of stay.
 The location and time of each of your tests will automatically be booked for you, so please do not book separate appointments.
 You will receive email reminders 24 hours before each test.
 Should the time or location of a test not suit you, please call the COVID hotline to reschedule on (441) 444 – 2498.
-NOTE: Residents without a pre-departure COVID-19 PCR test, will NOT test on day 4.
-Children 9-years-old and younger do not have to be tested.
+NOTE: Immunised residents without a pre-arrival COVID-19 PCR test, will quarantine for 4 days and test on day 4.
+Children 2-years-old and older are required to be tested.

 All travellers (residents and visitors) are considered quarantined between the airport and their accommodation and therefore should:

 - Use taxis - all persons must wear a mask*, hand sanitize before entering the vehicle and sit in the back seat.
 Taxi drivers must also record contact details for the travellers (residents and visitors) in case contact tracing is required.